olemuzyka/WEB-development-course/Javascript Course/Homework/Lesson_11/Kostya_Slavin/README.md

 npm install

 # run json server and serve with hot reload
-# serve with hot reload at localhost:8080 and json server
 npm run ser

 # build for production with minification